StereoKit/StereoKit-Docs/docs/Pages/StereoKit/TexFormat/Rgba64.md

 </div>

 ## Description
-TODO: remove during major version update
+Red/Green/Blue/Transparency data channels, at 16 bits
+per-channel!
+This is not common, but you might encounter it with raw photos, or HDR images.
+TODO: remove during major version update, prefer s, f, or u postfixed versions of this format.